MomX/MomX.github.io/README.md

 # MomX.github.io

-* This page serves as a dev dashboard.
-It will be MomX landing page when it will be ready.
+* This page will be MomX landing page when it will be ready.
+For now it's a dev dashboard.

-* You're probably looking for [MomX/Momx](http://momx.github.io/MomX/) website?
+* You can have a look to: [MomX/Momx](http://momx.github.io/MomX/)

+* Momocs is retiring, but still alive: [https://momx.github.io/Momocs]()

 ### State of the union